 The community of bacteria living in your body have a bigger impact than you may realize — from your mood to your heart health.

 Although bacteria often get a bad rap, they’re really the unsung heroes of our health.
-In fact, the human body has relied on bacteria to survive since our days as homo sapiens, explains Frank Lipman, MD, functional medicine doctor and Chief Medical Officer of THE WELL.
+In fact, the human body has relied on bacteria to survive since the early days of homo sapiens, explains Frank Lipman, MD, functional medicine doctor and Chief Medical Officer of THE WELL.

-Here are six of the surprising things that happen when the microbiome is out of balance:
+Here are six of the surprising things that happen when the gut microbiome is out of balance:

 When “bad” bacteria within the microbiome overtake the “good” bacteria, our microbiome becomes unbalanced.
 This happens for a variety of reasons, including stressful lifestyles, lack of sleep, antibiotic use, too much sugar, processed foods or alcohol and more.